Editing headers and footers

 Sometimes it's helpful to include the date or time in the header or footer.
 For example, you may want your document to show the date when it was created.

 On the other hand, you may want to show the date when it was printed, which you can do by setting it to update automatically.
-This is useful if you frequently update and print a document, since you'll always be able to tell which version is the most recent.
+This is useful if you frequently update and print a document because you'll always be able to tell which version is the most recent.

 - Double-click anywhere on the header or footer to unlock it.
 Place the insertion point where you want the date or time to appear.
 In our example, we'll place the insertion point on the line below the author's name.